markmcwong/eye-gazing-direction-detector/README.md

 ## Output:

-- 1 out of the 9 Eye-gazing directions (Up, down, left, right, etc)
+- 1 out of the 9 Eye-gazing directions (Up, down, left, right, up-left, up-right etc)

 (**Justification**: Predefining 9 eye gazing directions allows the classification problem to be simplified and reduces the number of classes that the model has to distinguish between.
 This makes it easier to train the model and achieve a high accuracy.
 Additionally, it may be more interpretable to humans to see the prediction as one of 9 distinct classes rather than as a set of coordinates.
 However, using a continuous set of coordinates could be useful if the problem requires more precision or if the classification categories are not clearly defined)